-Emergency Dentistry – Longmont, CO
+Emergency Dentist — Longmont, CO

-Same-Day Care for
+Same-Day Care for Patients in Need

-Why Choose Brian Coats, DDS Longmont Cosmetic & Family Dentistry
+Why Choose Brian Coats, DDS Longmont Cosmetic & Family Dentistry for Emergency Dental Care?

-- Sedation Dentistry Offered
+- Sedation Dentistry Offered In-House

 - Dentist with Over 25 Years of Experience

-How to Handle Common Dental Emergencies
+The Most Common Dental Emergencies

 How to Prevent Dental Emergencies